 3. SOUTH AFRICA

 Algeria is a country consisting of 48 provinces and 1541 communes.
-It is the 34thmost populated country on earth with a population of more than 37 million.
-More than 20 million people make up the manpower and up to 18 million citizens are within the service year.
-The country is largely financed by oil and Sonatrach, the national oil company, is the largest company in Africa.
-Algeria has the second largest army in Africa and in the Arab World, after Egypt, and has Russia and China as strategic allies, and arms furnisher.
-672,000 individuals reach the military age annually.
-Algeria is equipped with more than a thousand tanks, 1800 armored fighting vehicles, over 400 air crafts, 136 helicopters, 3 submarines, 12 coastal crafts.
-With a defense budget of over $8bn, Algeria will continue to be among the African countries with the best military strength.
+It is the 33rd most populated country on earth with a population of 42 million.
+More than 20 million people (49.8 percent) make up the manpower and over 17 million citizens (42.1 percent) are within the active service year.
+Algerian military has 280,000 military personnel and it is made up of a modern army, navy, and air force.
+The country is largely financed by oil and Sonatrach, the national oil company, is the largest company in Africa generating revenues in excess of $76.1 billion and employing over 120,000 people as of 2012.